kubernetes/kubernetes/docs/design/secrets.md

 1. As a user, I want to store secret artifacts for my applications and consume them securely in containers, so that I can keep the configuration for my applications separate from the images that use them:
-    1. As a cluster operator, I want to allow a pod to access the Kubernetes master using a custom `.kubeconfig` file, so that I can securely reach the master
+    1. As a cluster operator, I want to allow a pod to access the LMKTFY master using a custom `.lmktfyconfig` file, so that I can securely reach the master
     2. As a cluster operator, I want to allow a pod to access a Docker registry using credentials from a `.dockercfg` file, so that containers can push images
     3. As a cluster operator, I want to allow a pod to access a git repository using SSH keys,